hashicorp/vault-action/README.md

   githubToken: ${{ secrets.GITHUB_TOKEN }}
 ```

+If any other method is specified and you provide an `authPayload`, the action will attempt to `POST` to `auth/${method}/login` with the provided payload and parse out the client token.

 ## Key Syntax

 The `secrets` parameter is a set of multiple secret requests separated by the `;` character.